ghlawrence2000/ILI9341_due_Buttons/README.md

 Since time DID appear to be an issue, I ordered from everyone's 'friend' :- http://www.ebay.co.uk/itm/301713255980?_trksid=p2060353.m2749.l2649&ssPageName=STRK%3AMEBIDX%3AIT

 All that remains for me to say, is there is an issue I am aware of.
 This is outside my control until/if Marek is prepared to make changes to ILI9341_due.h?
 Please be aware the included ILI9341_due.h is a copy dated 29th September 2015.
-The changes involve removing three variable from Protected: and making then Public:
+The changes involve removing three variables from Protected: and making them Public: In other words :-

 Lines 457-459 :-